What Drives Inflation and How: Evidence from Additive Mixed Models Selected by cAIC: Appendix: Literature

 \subsection{Globalization and Technology}

 Declining inflation in many countries over the past few decades simultaneously as rising global competition has led to a debate on the importance of globalization for domestic inflation.
 We proxy openness by three variables.
 One refers to economic openness (\textit{Trade Open. (\% GDP)}), and reflects the sum of exports and imports divided by GDP (the most commonly used measure of openness).
 The second measures the openness in the capital account (\textit{Fin.
 Open.}; \citet{chin.2006}).
 The third openness proxy is the KOF Globalization index \citep{gygli2019kof} which we denote as \textit{KOF Global.} In addition to globalization, a view embraced by several authors is that technological progress may lead to declining prices of information and communications technology (ICT) products by reducing entry barriers for new producers, and by lowering wage growth.
-We examine the impact of technology by the ICT capital proxy of \cite{JorgensonVu2005} used by \cite{Jaumotteetal2013} and denote it as \textit{ICT Capital (\%)}.\footnote{We thank Florence Jaumotte for sharing their index with us.}
+We examine the impact of technology by the ICT capital proxy of \cite{JorgensonVu2005} used by \cite{Jaumotteetal2013} and denote it as \textit{ICT Capital (\%)}.